webOSArchive/webos-docs/docs/appstores.md

 There's a vibrant community rescuing, archiving, restoring and even building apps for webOS.
 Since the actual HP App Catalog is gone, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.

+## Prepare Your Device

+If you've activated a device using [these steps](activate.md) you can skip this step, because your device is already ready.
+If your device was previously activated, you may need to [turn on Developer Mode](sdkpdk.md#activate-developer-mode) to allow homebrew app installation.

 ## Prepare Your Computer

 This tool works on Mac, Linux and Windows, and requires Java and the devices drivers to be installed.
 If you've completed the [activation process documented here](activate.md), you can skip this step, because you've already installed these pieces: